Master of Business Analytics

 How busy is the program schedule?

 The MBAn program is rigorous and intensive to ensure that students have a strong understanding of the fundamentals of data science.
-Students balance job searching and academics with the support of our faculty and Career Development Office.
+Students balance job searching and academics with the support of our faculty and the Career Development Office.

-Are classes individually driven or team based?
+Are classes individually driven or team-based?

-The curriculum is team based for most homework, projects, and case studies.
+The curriculum is team-based for most homework, projects, and case studies.
 The midterms and exams, however, are done individually.
 Different classes have different expectations and the teaching faculty will make it clear if you are to work as a team or on your own.

 What is the curriculum content like?

-The MBAn program is an advanced training program for students who want to become top tier business analytics professionals.
+The MBAn program is an advanced training program for students who want to become top-tier business analytics professionals.
 We prepare them to solve real-world issues through our action learning courses and required Analytics Capstone Project, which guarantees them an internship in the summer before graduation.

 Do MBAn students participate in IAP & SIP?

 Independent Activities Period (IAP) is MIT-wide and occurs during the entire month of January.
-MBAn students will be preparing for their Analytics Capstone Project, taking a software tools training, and participating in Career Core.
-Sloan Intensive Period (SIP) is held for one week in October and one week in March.
+MBAn students will be preparing for their Analytics Capstone Project, taking software tools training, and participating in Career Core.
+The Sloan Intensive Period (SIP) is held for one week in October and one week in March.
 In the spring, Master of Business Analytics students have a mandatory ethics session and another software tools training.

 Does the MBAn program accept transfer students?